What’s the history of the Law Fellowship program?

 What are we looking for in an applicant?

-We seek candidates from a diversity of backgrounds and lived experience with a demonstrated commitment to working in the public interest.
+We seek candidates from a diversity of backgrounds, lived experience, and perspectives, with a demonstrated commitment to working in the public interest.
 Wayne Morse Law Fellowships are competitive, but students should not count themselves out if they have earned some Bs or a C or two.

 In legal and policy work, accuracy and strong writing skills are important.
 So, too, with Wayne Morse Law Fellowships.
 We encourage students to have cover letters reviewed by the law school’s Career Center before applying.
 This can take three or four days depending on their workload.
 If time is short, consider asking a friend to proofread for typos, grammatical errors, and tone.